-I'm a graduate student and assistant at the University of Maine at Orono studying Spatial Information Science and Engineering.
+I'm a software developer and graduate student at the University of Maine studying Spatial Information Science and Engineering.
 My current research interests are in computer vision and augmented reality's potential for helping overcome difficulties with sensory perception.

 I work at the Virtual Environment and Multimodal Interaction Laboratory, where I write software for virtual reality, augmented reality, and computer vision in research and interactive contexts.
 I work a lot with Unity and OpenCV.
 Visit About Me to learn more about what I know.

 Some things I've worked on:

 Kino - My graduate thesis project.
 A hardware and software platform that allows researchers to experiment with computer vision techniques on wearable AR headsets without needing to know about threading, GPU computation, camera synchronization, and so on.

 Morpho - A creative drawing tool that uses Reaction-Diffusion systems to bring your doodles to life.